EmrD/flutter-language-learning-app/README.md

-# deneme
+# Flutter Language Learning App

-A new Flutter project.
+A new Flutter project that helps to learn new words.

 ## Getting Started